 I’m happy because my uncle took us in.
 I also enjoy visiting the [Compassion] project on Saturdays because I have many friends there,” he says.
 I receive gifts from my sponsor and my sponsor’s letters encourage me to work hard in everything I do.
 I feel loved and appreciated.

 Every night Julius still goes to bed and reads the words of Psalm 23.
-He’s experienced their truth in powerful ways.
-Julius knows the Lord really is his shepherd.
+He’s experienced their truth in powerful ways through the Holy Spirit.
+Julius knows he’s a child of God and that the Lord Jesus really is his shepherd.

 by Maria Reyes, Programme Communications Manager, Compassion Bolivia